Alban-ren/Wiki-Nacre/README.md

 Although some cases of resistance in *P. nobilis* and tolerance in *P. rudis* and *P. nobilis* × *P. rudis* hybrids have been reported, the latter two appear to be naturally resistant to the parasite (Coupé et al., 2022).

 It is important to study gene expression differences and potential variations in transcribed RNAs, both between species and between individuals with different sensitivities to *Haplosporidium pinnae*.
+These taxa related to *P. nobilis* exhibit a more robust immune response, notably through differential regulation of Toll-like receptors (TLRs, rapidly evolving immune genes) and earlier activation of immune-related genes during infection (Coupé et al., 2022).

 # In this wiki, you will find: